fhightower/idyll-snippets/README.md

 Sublime Text snippets for using the Idyll markup language.

+## Documentation

+There are snippets for all of the built-in components listed here: [https://idyll-lang.org/docs/components](https://idyll-lang.org/docs/components).

 ## Installation

 If you're using [Package Control](https://packagecontrol.io/) for Sublime Text, simply install the `Idyll Lang` package.